FamilySearch/GEDCOM/specification/gedcom.md

 #### `DATE` (Date) `g7:DATE`

-The principle date of the subject of the superstructure.
+The principal date of the subject of the superstructure.
 The payload is a `DateValue`.

 #### `DATE` (Date) `g7:DATE-exact`